 As the plane descended towards the runway on San Cristobal Island, I could already spot my home for the next week.
 With her size and sleek, modern design, the Origin stood out from the other liveaboard ships moored in the harbor.
-Following a smooth customs and baggage claim process in San Cristobal’s delightfully simple airport, I was met by my smiling guides with a warm handshake and hearty “welcome to paradise.”
+Following a smooth customs and baggage claim process in San Cristobal’s delightfully simple airport (learn how to get to Galapagos), I was met by my smiling guides with a warm handshake and hearty “welcome to paradise.”
 My bags were whisked off and would later appear in my cabin, while I joined my group of 16 other guests, some of whom I’d met on the plane.
 As we introduced ourselves to each other, my excitement grew, with the knowledge that my fellow passengers were also well -traveled, inquisitive and fun.
 Joining us was guest expert Jack Grove, a longtime marine biologist, author, and former Galapagos guide and resident.
 As we traveled the easy 5 minutes to the wharf and another quick 5 minutes by Zodiac to the ship, I was confident that it was going to be an amazing week.

 Origin: Understated Luxury

 The 20-guest Origin’s modern and clean exterior invites you inside, while her ample common spaces and window-lined interiors showcase the magic outside.
 Teak decks are complemented by cool wooden hallways and floors.
 Earth tones and tranquil blues and silvers compose the décor and interior furniture, with marble accents (bathroom counters, tables, the bar) and gray woven deck furniture to match.
 Everything remained spotless for the entire trip, even when a guest would walk indoors with wet shoes.
 My cabin was cleaned twice daily, and I kept things tidy using the plentiful wall hooks, drawers, closet, bedside table and small writing desk.